clrnd/win95-maze-rs/README.md

 Vertices are read from an array.
 Walls have a `vec2` attribute for the texture, and icos a `vec3` for the normal.
-The icosahedron vertices where generated making with Blender3D and extracting the info with [PyCollada](https://pycollada.github.io/).
+The icosahedron vertices where generated with Blender3D and the info extracted with [PyCollada](https://pycollada.github.io/).

 Both renderers have a `draw` method which takes the shader program, sets the appropriate matrices in the shader's uniforms and renders a VAO.